 10. Use the 3 Ps that Make the Outreach Go Round: Personalized, Positioned Properly and Persuasive

 Matt Gratt talks about outreach emails that aren’t personalized, positioned properly and persuasive.
-Lacking any of these characteristics will make your outreach challenge futile – and you’ll only serve as a bad example for a case study, just like the one we’re presented in his article.
+Lacking any of these characteristics will make your outreach challenge futile – and you’ll only serve as a bad example for a case study.

-12. Cold Outreach 101 – Earn Trust by Finding a Common Ground Between You and the Influencer
+12. Earn Trust by Finding a Common Ground Between You and the Influencer

 There’s nothing more impersonal than trying to start a relationship from nothing – even online.
-Networking is about the things we have in common and, the less common they are, the stronger our liaison, as Elise Musumano points out in her article.
+Networking is about the things we have in common and, the less common they are, the stronger our liaison, as Elise Musumano points out.